Table of Contents ×

 It’s essential to choose the right metrics that matter most for your video campaigns.
 It helps you to identify which videos work and whether they help to achieve your goals.

-For instance, If your goal is to strengthen brand awareness, you need to pay closer attention to views, shares, and measure the ROI.
+For instance, If your goal is to strengthen brand awareness, you need to pay closer attention to views, and shares, and measure the ROI.

 Invest in a stand-alone analytics software or use a built-in analytics feature